Pyrenean Foothills (Mediterranean France)

 Day 1: Day ride from Foix

-We begin our cycling adventure by heading west to Mas d’Azil.
-Here the road follows the river Arize for 0.5km through a cave, complete with stalagmites.
-Not surprising, this unique bit of road has been included in quite a few TdFs.
-This takes us to the Chapel of Saint Roch (577m), where we get our first spectacular view of the Pyrenees.
-Nicely warmed up, we then take on the day’s main climb, through the forest to the Col des Marrous (990m).
-From here, it is all downhill back to our hotel.
+You begin your cycling adventure by heading west to Mas d’Azil.
+Here the road follows the river Arize for 0.5km through an impressive cave, complete with stalagmites.
+Not surprisingly, this unique bit of road has been included in quite a few Tour de France routes.
+This takes us to the Chapel of Saint Roch (577m), where you’ll get your first spectacular view of the Pyrenees.
+Nicely warmed up, you then take on the day’s main climb, through the forest to the Col des Marrous (990m).
+From here, it’s all downhill back to our hotel.

-As always on a Classic Cols style holiday, there are options for those wanting more, and the vast view from the Col de Péguère (1362m) makes it the obvious extension.
-This col infamous for being where a disgruntled spectator sprinkled tacks during the 2012 Tour de France.
-You will be pleased to hear that we take on the gentle side, but there is the option of descending to the Col des Caougnous (957m) and taking on the 18% gradients of the Mur de Péguère (translates as Wall of Péguère).
+As always on a Marmot Classic style holiday, there are options for those wanting more, and the vast view from the Col de Péguère (1362m) makes it the obvious extension.
+This col is now well-known as the place where a disgruntled spectator sprinkled tacks during the 2012 Tour de France.
+You’ll be pleased to hear that we take on the gentle side, but if you really want a challenge, there is the option of descending to the Col des Caougnous (957m) and taking on the 18% gradients of the Mur de Péguère (translates as Wall of Péguère).

 Classic route: 82km with 1330m ascent [ride profile]